qiskit-advocate/application-guide/README.md

 Here are the steps for applying to become an advocate:

-1. **Make at least 3 contributions to Qiskit code and community (now - Jul 1, 2021)**
+1. **Make contributions to Qiskit code and community (now - Jul 15, 2021)**
 Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
 See the [Contributions](#contributions) section below for different types of contributions that you could make.
+2. **Submit Application Form (Jun 1 - Jul 15, 2021)**
+No later than July 15, 2021, 11:59 p.m.
+EDT.
+The Application Form will bemade available on June 1, 2021.
-1. **Take the advocate test (Jun 1 - Jul 1, 2021)**
+3. **Take the Advocate test (Jun 1 - August 1, 2021)**
 This should take 90 minutes depending on your knowledge of Qiskit.
-1. **Submit application form (Jun 1 - Jul 1, 2021)**
-by July 1, 2021 11:59 PM EDT.
+You must submit the application to receive a voucher code to take the exam.
+The exam is proctored and will need to be scheduled, so please keep this in mind when submitting your materials and give yourself plenty of time and apply early!
-1. **Application review (Jul 1 - Aug 1, 2021)** conducted by the Qiskit advocate squad
+4. **Application review (June 1 - Aug 15, 2021)** conducted by the Qiskit advocate squad
-1. **Onboarding (Aug 5, 2021)**

-*Dates may be subject to change*
+Applications will be reviewed on a rolling basis and all application requirements, including the test, must be finished by August 1, 2021 at 11:59 p.m.
+EDT.

 ## Test

-The Qiskit advocate test is similar to the [Qiskit Developer Certification](https://www.ibm.com/blogs/research/2021/03/quantum-developer-certification/).
+The Qiskit advocate test will be the [Qiskit Developer Certification](https://www.ibm.com/blogs/research/2021/03/quantum-developer-certification/).
 Here's a [sample test](https://www.ibm.com/certify/api/getpdf/sampletests/samc1000_112) and a [study guide](https://www.ibm.com/certify/api/getpdf/studyguides/stuc1000_112) for the developer certification.
 You can read more [here](https://medium.com/qiskit/learn-more-about-the-ibm-quantum-developer-certification-and-how-to-take-it-for-free-d237f9765dc5) about how to prepare for the test.

 [Here](https://github.com/qiskit-community/qiskit-advocate-test) is an example of the Qiskit advocate test from last year.
-The format for this year may change.
-But it will be multiple choice questions testing your Qiskit knowledge.

 ## Contributions

 Here are some examples of contributions we consider valuable for the community.
 Tier 1 > Tier 2 > Tier 3 > Tier 4 in terms of significance.

 Both quantity and quality of contributions will be examined by us.
 For example, if you have been very active on Slack and answered many questions/participated in many meaningful discussions, these contributions will be considered higher importance than just answering two or three questions.
 On the other hand, a PR fixing a critical bug or adding a new feature to Qiskit will be considered more important than a few PRs fixing typos of Qiskit textbook chapters.
+Each submitted contribution will be scored by the application reviewers.
+You must score at least 20 points to be admiitted into the program.
+Below are examples of some common contributions and the anticipated range of points we attribute to those contributions.
+This rubric gives guidance to the applicant, but is not exhaustive and may not cover every type of contribution and scores may vary in exceptional circumstances.

-### Tier 1
+### Tier 1 (12-15)
 - Open source contributions that are significant
     - Qiskit code: [introduce new features](https://github.com/Qiskit/qiskit-terra/pull/2445)
     - Qiskit textbook: [new chapters](https://github.com/qiskit-community/qiskit-textbook/pull/452)